 Normally, braces should never make your tooth weak, loose, and fallout, as long as proper orthodontic treatment is followed.
 Your teeth may feel slightly loose for 2-3 days after braces are tightened, which is temporary.
 However, braces may weaken your tooth or cause permanent loosening rarely if you have weak periodontal health.

-Let’s discuss in which conditions braces can make your teeth weak, feel loose, fall out and why this happens.
+Let’s discuss in which conditions braces can make your teeth weak, and fall out and why this happens.

-Why do your teeth feel loose after braces are tightened?
+Why do your teeth feel weak after braces are tightened?

 It is normal to feel slightly loosening of teeth for the first 2 to 3 days after braces are tightened.
 It doesn’t mean your tooth will become loosen permanently.
 There is nothing to worry about it.